 The sociopathic elite haven’t changed much since the 1980s—or at least, there are still people willing to take Bret Easton Ellis’s Less Than Zero as a trenchant critique rather than a zeitgeist-y piece of knee-to-the-gut prose.
 Thus, riding out of Sundance, comes Cory Finley’s Thoroughbreds, about two teenage friends (Olivia Cooke and Anya Taylor-Joy) who plan to murder the latter’s stepfather.

 In part, they do so because the stepfather is an unpleasant man.
 But it’s more because, ensconced in a world of privileges, the anti-heroines are too affluent, too imbalanced, or too disaffected to have much perspective on human life.
-Cooke’s character is recovering from a scandalous, rumor-inducing episode in which she euthanized a horse.
+Cooke’s character is recovering from a scandalous, rumor-inducing breakdown.
 Taylor-Joy appears to have more composure, but can’t hold it for long.
 And the film that unfolds is less a valuable examination of American wealth than a dour, self-serious take on a soap opera staple: beautiful rich people doing awful things.
 From the dialogue alone, you can tell that the action is set somewhere in Connecticut or near Westchester County.
 I grew up in one and went to high school in the other, and god knows there’s enough material there to keep a satirist busy for a lifetime.
 But this particular cinematic murder is so very high-concept in its construction, so surface-level in its observation, and simultaneously so vague in its central metaphor and so unsubtle in its overall meaning.